Making Test Data Management (TDM) Easier With Data Simulation

 The simplified and safer approach to test data management that we offer at Parasoft in our SOAtest, Virtualize, CTP virtual test data tools is much safer and solves these traditional problems.
 So how is it different from the traditional approaches?

 The key difference is that it collects test data by capturing traffic from API calls and JDBC/SQL transactions during testing and normal application usage.
 Masking is done on the captured data as necessary, and data models are generated and displayed in Parasoft’s test data management interface.
 The model’s metadata and data constraints can be inferred and configured within the interface, and additional masking, generation, and subsetting operations can be performed.
 This provides a self-service portal where multiple disposable datasets can easily be provisioned to give testers full flexibility and control of their test data, as you can see in the screenshots below:

 Parasoft’s virtual test data management technology is augmented by service virtualization, where constrained back-end dependencies can be simulated to unblock testing activities.
 A good example would be replacing a reliance on a shared physical database by swapping it with a virtualized database that simulates the JDBC/SQL transactions, allowing for parallel and independent testing that would otherwise conﬂict.
 Parasoft’s test data management engine extends the power of service virtualization by allowing testers to generate, subset, mask, and create individual customized test data for their needs.

 By replacing shared dependencies such as databases, service virtualization removes the need for the infrastructure and complexity required to host the database environment.
 In turn, this means isolated test suites and the ability to cover extreme and corner cases.
-Although the virtualized dependencies are not the “real thing,” stateful actions, such as insert and update operation on a database, can be modeled within the virtual asset.
+Although the virtualized dependencies are not the “real thing,” stateful actions, such as insert and update operations on a database, can be modeled within the virtual asset.
 See this conceptually below:

 The key advantage of this approach is that it avoids the complexities and infrastructure costs of cloning databases, allowing API level testing (like integration testing) much earlier than with other test data methods.

 A few other benefits to this approach include: